2022–23 Real Kashmir FC season

-The 2022–23 season is the sixth season in Real Kashmir FC's existence, and their fifth season in I-League.
-This season of the I-League witnesses the return of the home-away format of the matches similar to that of the 2019–20 I-League season after a break of two years due to the COVID-19 pandemic in the country.
+The 2022–23 season was the sixth season in Real Kashmir FC's existence and their fifth season in I-League.
+This season of the I-League witnessed the return of the home-away format of the matches similar to that of the 2019–20 I-League season after a break of two years due to the COVID-19 pandemic in the country.